Is My Mother a Narcissist?

 Part of my story is presented in my self-help book From Victim to Victor - Narcissism Survival Guide, and received a lot of comments along the lines of ‘Now I understand what doesn’t work in my life.’
 Unfortunately, it is more common than I ever thought it was.

+Learn more about narcissism and understand better how you are affected.
 From Victim to Victor - Narcissism Survival Guide an easy self-help book for victims of narcissistic abuse.